lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 If you don't have it yet, get Mosquitto Broker up and running.
 Read ![the official docs](https://github.com/home-assistant/addons/blob/174f8e66d0eaa26f01f528beacbde0bd111b711c/mosquitto/DOCS.md) to get started.
 Don't forget to configure the MQTT Integration as well!

-Navigate to the MQTT Integration, then click *Configure*.
-In the section Listen to a topic, add `collectd/#`, then click *Start Listening*.
-Reload the MQTT integration to apply the changes.

 ### OpenWRT

 Install the following packages: